Okazanta/okazanta-legacy/README.md

 ## Okawhat?

 The name (loosely) comes from the Esperanto word for occurrence or incident.
-Both of those words seem to fit for an app that reports what is happening, and since the project is universal and open to all, why not a little bit of Esperanto :)
+Both of those words seem a good fit for an app that reports what is happening, the OK at the sart of the word implies a 'positive status check', and since the project is universal and open to all, why not a little bit of Esperanto :)